bernardwongssg/web-app/README.md

 What happens if I move templates over from one templates folder to another templates folder?
 - What Django does is it looks through all the 'templates' folders, starting at the app but traversing through everything if the template isn't found.
 That's why having the internal folder with the application name is common practice, it prevents any issues with similar named html files.
 If I have two applications, Blog and User, and a 'templates' folder in both, proper HTML files will be found whether the 'blog' folder and 'users' folder are within their respective Blog and Users 'template' folder or if Blog has both the 'blog' and 'users' folder in its 'template' folder and Users has nothing (or vice versa).
 You can change the way Django looks for the templates folder as well.
 Read more about this interesting Django characteristic [here](https://learndjango.com/tutorials/template-structure#:~:text=Option%201%3A%20App%20Level,before%20adding%20your%20template%20file.)

+When should you use Django signals?
+- Django signals have their pros and cons.
+They're particularly useful amongst actions that multiple Apps need to do are might be interested in; say multiple Apps update a particular model, then it might be useful.
+More examples can be read [here](https://stackoverflow.com/questions/60679719/why-use-signals-in-django#:~:text=The%20Django%20Signals%20is%20a,this%20model%20can%20be%20updated.).
+It's important to note that signals have downsides where they're pretty hard to debug and follow along.
+A lot of times you can write functions and do things within models that you're trying to do in signals.py, so most people suggest trying to create methods first and using signals.py as a last resort.
+More can be read about it [here](https://lincolnloop.com/blog/django-anti-patterns-signals/)